Husenap/dubu-block/README.md

 - [x] Rewrite ambient occlusion to make less queries (9 instead of 12?
 Perhaps only 1 if adjacent block is transparent)
 - [x] Implement a basic input system (make sure it gives ImGui precedence)
 - [x] Figure out how to add seeding
+- [x] See if it's a good idea to replace BlockId directly with BlockType